-Sponsored by the University of Texas Health Science Center at Tyler (UTHSCT), the region’s only academic medical center, our institution welcomed our first class of Internal Medicine residents to Tyler in July 2020.
+Sponsored by The University of Texas at Tyler Health Science Center (HSC), the region’s only academic medical center, our institution welcomed our first class of Internal Medicine residents to Tyler in July 2020.
 Through the Accreditation Council for Graduate Medical Education, 20 categorical residents started their training with a total resident complement of 60 being present by 2022.
-Our UT Health East Texas – Tyler Internal Medicine Residency Program exists amongst other residency training programs in General Surgery, Family Medicine, Occupational Medicine, Psychiatry, and our sister Internal Medicine residency program located in nearby Longview, TX at CHRISTUS Good Shepherd Medical Center.
-As the governing body, the Graduate Medical Education Committee at UTHSCT provides oversight to these sponsored residency programs and has decades of experience in directing successful graduate medical education programs which continue to produce highly competent and accomplished graduates each year.
-Backed by the University of Texas System, the leadership at UTHSCT and UT Health East Texas are determined to leave a large footprint on the landscape of medical education, healthcare delivery, and innovative research in East Texas.
+Our UT Health East Texas – Tyler Internal Medicine Residency Program exists amongst other residency training programs in General Surgery, Family Medicine, Occupational Medicine, and Psychiatry.
+As the governing body, the Graduate Medical Education Committee at HSC provides oversight to these sponsored residency programs and has decades of experience in directing successful graduate medical education programs which continue to produce highly competent and accomplished graduates each year.
+Backed by the University of Texas System, the leadership at HSC and UT Health East Texas are determined to leave a large footprint on the landscape of medical education, healthcare delivery, and innovative research in East Texas.

 The UT Health East Texas Internal Medicine Residency Program is based at the UT Health Tyler hospital which is located within the heart of Tyler’s midtown medical community.
 UT Health Tyler hospital is the flagship facility of the UT Health East Texas system and serves as the hub of the region’s 10 hospital system, over 50 outpatient clinics, and over 600 physicians who serve over 1 million East Texans.
 As a 501 bed comprehensive medical facility with level 1 trauma center, the UT Health Tyler hospital serves the region’s diverse patient population.
 The medical staff includes general internal medicine, hospitalists, and the full complement of medical subspecialty faculty who are eager to invest in training future physicians in both the outpatient and inpatient settings.
 UT Health Tyler hospital is the primary location for all inpatient rotations and electives.
 The resident Continuity Clinic is located at the Family Circle of Care – West Gentry Health Center, and additional ambulatory clinic sites are located at the UT Health North Campus as well as local private clinic offices, all of which are within a short 15 minute commute from UT Health Tyler.